LuisMBobet/django_blogsite/README.md

 deploy.bash
 ```

+The site is served at localhost.
+If you want to create any posts you will need to create a superuser via manage.py and then login via the admin page.

 Note that if you want to properly deploy this you need to change the following for security and other reasons:
 - SECRET_KEY
 - ALLOWED_HOSTS